 As HR managers play such an important role in creating a positive workplace culture and engaging in personnel development, gaining the right qualifications and professional accreditation is essential

-As it's widely accepted that people are the most important asset of any thriving organisation, the effective management of human resources (HR) is naturally central to any sound business strategy.
-This has led to an increase in human resource management (HRM) jobs both in the UK and abroad.
+People are the most important asset of any thriving organisation and as a result the effective management of human resources (HR) is naturally central to any sound business strategy.
+This has led to an increase in human resource management (HRM) jobs, both in the UK and abroad.

-HR managers are tasked with providing clear direction and guidance for those working in an organisation, and are responsible for helping to generate a positive and encouraging working environment.
+HR managers are tasked with providing clear direction and guidance for those working in an organisation and are responsible for helping to generate a positive and encouraging working environment.
+Core HRM functions include:

 Why study a Masters in human resource management?

 All these options boast excellent industry links and the opportunity to apply your learning in practice.
 A 2:1 in any discipline is required for the majority of these Masters programmes, which typically consist of 12 months of full-time study.
-Tuition fees for full-time courses in 2018/19 at the institutions above vary from £9,650 to £23,448 (for UK/EU students).
+Tuition fees for full-time courses in 2022/23 at the institutions above vary from £12,300 to £26,232.

 For a two-year CIPD-accredited course that incorporates a placement year, you may wish to consider the MSc Human Resource Management at Kingston University London.
 Other part-time options include the two-year MSc Human Resource Management with CIPD at Manchester Metropolitan University Business School, which is suitable for those already working in HR and seeking qualified status.